New Bong Escape Hydropower Project

-The New Bong Escape Hydropower Project is a privately owned 84 MW run-of-the-river project located on Jhelum River 7.5 km downstream of the 1,000 MW Mangla Dam, a major multi-purpose water storage project commissioned.
+The New Bong Escape Hydropower Project is a privately owned 84 MW run-of-the-river project located on Jhelum River 7.5 km downstream of the 1,070 MW Mangla Dam, a major multi-purpose water storage project commissioned.
 It is about 120 km from Islamabad, the capital city of Pakistan.

-The Project commenced commercial operations on 23 March 2013 and has the distinction of being Pakistan and AJ&K’s first hydropower IPP.
+The project commenced commercial operations on 23 March, 2013 and has the distinction of being Pakistan and AJ&K’s first hydropower IPP.
 By developing a bankable framework this trendsetting project has paved the way for rapid and full scale development of Pakistan and AJ&K’s hydropower potential.

-The Project is jointly owned by Hubpower (HUBCO) and Laraib Group with an equity split of 75% and 25% respectively.
+The project is jointly owned by HUBCO and Laraib Group with an equity split of 75% and 25% respectively.

-The Project has been developed under Build-Own-Operate-Transfer (BOOT) basis, whereby it would be transferred to the Government of AJ&K free of cost at the end of a 25-year term.
+The project has been developed under Build-Own-Operate-Transfer (BOOT) basis, whereby it would be transferred to the Government of AJ&K free of cost at the end of a 25-year term.

 Financing and cost

-The Project achieved Financial Closing on December 20, 2009.
-Total Project cost is estimated at about US$235 million and financing is arranged at debt equity ratio of 75/25.
+The project achieved Financial Closing on December 20, 2009.
+Total project cost is estimated at about US$235 million and financing is arranged at debt equity ratio of 75 / 25.

 USD financing has been provided by Asian Development Bank, Islamic Development Bank, International Finance Corporation, and the French origin Société de Promotion et de Participation pour la Coopération Economique (“PROPARCO”) whereas PKR financing has been provided by Habib Bank Limited (“HBL”) and National Bank of Pakistan (“NBP”).

 Construction

-The construction of the Project started on December 29, 2009 under a fixed price, time certain EPC Contract executed with Sambu Construction Company Limited of South Korea (“Sambu”) in June 2009.
+The construction of the project started on December 29, 2009 under a fixed price, time certain EPC contract executed with Sambu Construction Company Limited of South Korea (“Sambu”) in June 2009.
 The water to wire E&M equipment package has been supplied by a leading E&M supplier; Andritz Hydro under a subcontract with Sambu.
 Hyundai Engineering is the design subcontractor of the EPC Contractor.

-Construction of the Project was monitored by Owner’s Engineer consisting of joint venture of Montgomery Watson Harza (“MWH”) and National Engineering Services of Pakistan (“NESPAK”) while Mott MacDonald of UK are the Technical Advisors to the Financiers and were responsible for construction and environmental monitoring on their behalf.
+Construction of the project was monitored by Owner’s Engineer consisting of joint venture of Montgomery Watson Harza (“MWH”) and National Engineering Services of Pakistan (“NESPAK”) while Mott MacDonald of UK are the Technical Advisors to the Financiers and were responsible for construction and environmental monitoring on their behalf.

 Operation

-The Project achieved commercial operation date on March 23, 2013 which was two months ahead of the required commercial operations date under the PPA.
+The project achieved commercial operation date on March 23, 2013 which was two months ahead of the required commercial operations date under the PPA.

-The Operation and Maintenance of the Project is being carried out by Hub Power Services Limited, a subsidiary of HUBCO.
+The operation and maintenance of the project is being carried out by Hub Power Services Limited, a subsidiary of HUBCO.

-The Project insurances have been placed offshore with leading insurance companies through Marsh, who are the Insurance Advisor and Broker of Record for the Project.
+The project insurances have been placed offshore with leading insurance companies through Marsh, who are the Insurance Advisor and Broker of Record for the Project.